nicoespeon/abracadabra/CONTRIBUTING.md

 ### About tests

-In short, most of our tests are unit tests.
-We test business logic in isolation from VS Code API.

-We don't have VS Code integration tests.
-[We've documented why in this ADR][adr-no-integration-tests].
+We write 2 kind of tests:

+1. **Unit Tests**
+2. Integration Tests (we call them **Contract Tests**)

+Now, people have different definitions of what a "unit" is and what "integration" tests are.
+So here's an explaination of how it works in _this_ project 🤠

+Most of our tests are testing the business logic, isolated from VS Code API.
+It's pure logic and doesn't rely on a specific environment to run.
+That's what we call that "unit tests".
+Some would call them "integration tests" because we don't mock much.
+Others would call that [sociable unit tests](https://martinfowler.com/bliki/UnitTest.html). **What really matters is that they are reliable, fast, and don't test implementation details.**

-To do so, we're using an `InMemoryEditor` implementation that behaves as expected.
-To ensure it behaves as expected, we have written contract tests (in theory, we should be able to run these same tests on the `VSCodeEditor`).
+To make this possible, we're using an `InMemoryEditor` implementation that behaves as expected.
+To ensure it behaves as expected, we have written contract tests.
+These same tests will run against the `VSCodeEditor` implementation, ensuring we can replace one with the other.
+These contract tests are what we'd call "integration tests".
+But, we simply call them contract tests.

+Here's a little schema to illustrate how it works:

+![][how-tests-work]

+[_Too small to read?
+Check the SVG 👍_][how-tests-work-svg]

+### Running the contract tests

+You can run the contract tests with `yarn test:contract`.

+It's a distinct command because these tests are slower.
+They will integrate with VS Code API to actually do changes in a playground environment.
+Hopefully, we don't need to run them often—not until we have to change editors' behavior.

+VS Code has a limitation.
+It can't launch tests that access VS Code API while another instance of the editor is running.

+Thus, there are 2 ways to actually launch the tests:

+1. Use [VS Code Insiders](https://code.visualstudio.com/insiders/), which has less restrictions, but is riskier to use—it has the most recent code pushes and may lead to the occasional broken build.
+2. Lauch tests through the VS Code debugger.
+We created a dedicated task you can launch.
+It will compile the code, open a playground editor and run the tests inside.

+![Run contract tests from the debugger, or use F5][contract-tests-debugger]

+The test report is available in the `Debug Console`.

+![][contract-tests-report]

+**Finally, both unit & contract tests are run in CI**.
+If you open a PR and CI is green, then you know everything is fine and you did an amazing job ✅

+### Specificities of the InMemory editor

-The InMemory editor has convenient features that makes tests easier to write:
+On top of expected editor behaviors, the InMemory editor has convenient features that makes tests easier to write:

 - `[start]` and `[end]` are parsed as if it was the selection of the user
 - `[cursor]` is parsed as if it was the cursor of the user (the cursor really is an empty selection, so that's a shorthand for `[start][end]`)